Last updated on August 2nd, 2022 at 01:38 pm

-You can also get a KAZA Visa at some entry points which allows entry into both Zambia and Zimbabwe (and day trips to Botswana).
+You can also get a KAZA Visa at some entry points (Kazungula an which allows entry into both Zambia and Zimbabwe (and day trips to Botswana).

 Visa fees must be paid in US dollars, so make sure you have this ready when you arrive.
 Double entry visas at the airport are subject to availability and I have known them to run out from time to time (which means having to fork out another $50 when you come back from your trip to Botswana etc).

 Departure Tax: If flying out of Livingstone airport, departure tax is $25 and security tax is $5.
 Most airline tickets incorporate this into their price.
 However, if they don’t you will be asked to pay in Zambian Kwacha.

 After the removal of a few zeros in 2013 the ZMK became ZMW.
 The current exchange rate is around 16 ZMW to $1 approx.

 Currency exchange is available at the airport, on the main high street (Mosi-oa-Tunya Road), as well as at Shoprite and some hotels.
 As with most African countries, I advise that any dollars you take need to be new looking banknotes dated after 2002 (dirty/torn notes might not be accepted).
 You will receive a better exchange rate for higher dominations.

 If you are coming from the US, bring dollars only.
 If you are coming from Europe or elsewhere, bring a mix of dollars (for visas) and your own currency to save being stung for the exchange rate twice.